conan-io/docs/server.rst

 .. note::

-   **Important**: Conan client will validate the server SSL certificate and won't connect if not valid.
+   **Important**: Conan client, by default, will validate the server SSL certificates and won't connect if it's not valid.
+   If you have self signed certificates you have two options:

+   1. Use the ``conan remote`` command to disable the SSL certifate checks. e.j: *conan remote myremote https://somedir False*
+   2. Append the server ``.crt`` file contents to ``~/.conan/cacert.pem`` file.

 * Conan has implemented an extensible storage backend, based on the abstract class ``StorageAdapter``.